MonsterSkulls/MonsterSkulls/README.md

 profile picture is from Pipe Up. a webcomic which can be found on tumblr

 **BYi** (before you interact)
--we dont fucking care about shipcourse we just block/mute people if something makes us uncomfortable, fictional characters are fictional. dont label us as being any stance. if this bothers you, block us, if you're too agressive with your stances and disrespect people's boundaries over it, we'll block you.
+- we dont fucking care about shipcourse we just block/mute people if something makes us uncomfortable, fictional characters are fictional. dont label us as being any stance. if this bothers you, block us, if you're too agressive with your stances and disrespect people's boundaries over it, we'll block you.
--saying again, we firmly believe endogenic systems are real. fakeclaimers and sysmeds get blocked.
+- saying again, we firmly believe endogenic systems are real. fakeclaimers and sysmeds get blocked.
--would *Strongly* prefer radqueer users not interact, *specifically ones who support harmful identities* DNi please.
+- would *Strongly* prefer radqueer users not interact, *specifically ones who support harmful identities* DNi please.
--nsfw skins get hidden for 24 hours, or permanently if we see it in safe server or repeatedly
+- nsfw skins get hidden for 24 hours, or permanently if we see it in safe server or repeatedly

 <!---
 MonsterSkulls/MonsterSkulls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.